Rhode Island Privacy Law

 Key Changes in 2025-2026

-- No cure period — Rhode Island AG can enforce immediately without giving businesses time to fix violations
+- No cure period — Rhode Island is one of the few states where the AG can enforce immediately without offering businesses time to fix violations, joining California, Connecticut (since Dec 2024), and Colorado (since Jan 2025)

 Enforcement Details